david-griffith/HotWaterController/README.md

 ### Outputs
  - An output task drives a small circulating pump via the PCF8591 DAC, which controls a zero-crossing IC that drives a SCR for the pump.
-The pump is a small 20 watt circulating pump that can do approximately 3 litres a minute.
+The pump can circulate approximately 3 litres a minute through the solar collectors and draws 20 watts at 240VAC.
 The pump speed value from 0 - 100 percent is converted to a 5 second on-off duty cycle for this pump.
- - A display task updates the PyPortal Titano display with basic information on sensors and pump drive, as well as RSSI and the number of wifi/MQTT connects.
+ - A display task updates the PyPortal Titano display with basic information on sensors and pump drive, as well as RSSI and the total number of wifi/MQTT connects since power on.

 ### Monitoring
- - Connects to wifi and maintains that connection.
+ - A task connects to wifi and a Thingsboard instance via MQTT and maintains that connection.
+ - It then updates the Thingsboard instance with the sensor values, pump drive, current RSSI, and the number of total wifi and MQTT connects since power on.
- - A task sends data via MQTT to a ThingsBoard instance for display.
-The ThingsBoard instance also sends alert emails if the tank temperature drops below a lwoer threshold.
+ - The ThingsBoard instance also sends alert emails if the tank temperature drops below a lower threshold.
 Setting up a ThingsBoard or MQTT server is left as an exercise for the user.